 Ansible is a highly efficient automation tool designed for managing multiple hosts at once, as well as for managing config, application deployment, and other tasks.
 Within this manual, we will take look on process of deploying Ansible on Debian operating system and start using it for automation.
+Why it needed?
+If we have hundreds or even thousands servers, confugure each of them individually will take catastrophically long time.

 Before installing, it is necessary to update the entire operating system.
 Run this: